-- Subtracting the percentage earned from 100 to determine the percentage unearned if withdrawal occurs after the 60 percent date, you will have earned all of the financial aid received and no refund will be required. - 2.
+- Subtracting the percentage earned from 100 to determine the percentage of unearned aid.
+If withdrawal occurs after the 60 percent date, the student earned all of the financial aid received and no refund will be required. - 2.
 Multiply the total federal financial aid by the calculated percentage unearned.
-This reflects the total amount of unearned federal aid. - 3.
-Subtract the unearned amount of institutional costs from the total amount of unearned aid, and this will equal the amount of federal financial aid you will be responsible for repaying.
+This reflects the total amount of unearned federal aid.

+3. Subtract the unearned amount of institutional costs from the total amount of unearned aid, and this will equal the amount of federal financial aid the student will be responsible for repaying.

-You will be notified in writing showing that portion of unearned aid you will be responsible to repay.
+The student will be notified in writing identifying the portion of unearned aid the student is responsible to repay.